LADY IN THE PEW

 He ducked off into the hall bathroom.
 The concealer had worn off in patches, leaving the mark raw and ugly in the fluorescent light.
 It looked angrier now, the edges feathering out in a faint rash.

-He rummaged under the sink, came up with a half-used tube of hydrocortisone.
-He rubbed it in until the skin glistened, but the relief — if you could even call it that — lasted seconds.
+He rummaged under the sink, and came up with a half-used tube of hydrocortisone.
+He rubbed it in until the skin glistened, but the relief—if you could even call it that—lasted seconds.

 Keith shut the last window with a grunt and drew the blinds, the click of the cord loud in the emptiness.
 The open house was dead now—no more fake cheer of sunlight, no more forced air of welcome.
 Just a hollow shell, echoing with his own breath.
 He checked the lock twice, then turned to the hallway mirror.